 - Our guidance on Generating Career Ideas can help you work through these stages.

-- Our Sector and Occupations briefings provide accessible information on some 50 different fields of work and are a rich source of information to help kick-start your job-market research.
+- Our Sector and Occupations briefings provide accessible information on some 50 different fields of work to kick-start your labour market research.

 What if I feel nervous about starting work?

 Starting something new will often carry with it a mix of anxiety and excitement: think back to how you felt as you started at Oxford and you may recognise this feeling.
 Remind yourself that you made the best choice you could at the time, based on the information (and options) available to you.
 Try to move forward in a positive frame of mind to embrace the challenges and opportunities ahead of you.